-Not many athletes get their own entire brand given to them by a global behemoth, so it’s testament to Michael Jordan’s immense skills at basketball that Air Jordan is THE brand to collect as a serious sneakerhead.
+Not many athletes get their own entire brand given to them by a global behemoth, so it’s testament to Michael Jordan’s immense skills on the court that Air Jordan is THE brand to collect as a serious sneakerhead.

 When they signed his endorsement deal in 1985, the entire face of basketball changed, creating one of the most powerful and iconic brands in sportswear.
 Jordan came up with the concept, while Peter Moore and Bruce Kilgore designed it.